 - A. Job descriptions for employees whose responsibilities include entering, maintaining, or deleting data shall contain provisions addressing the need for accuracy, timeliness, confidentiality, and completeness.
-This includes, but is not limited to: school registrars, counselors, special education staff, and CNP staff handling free and reduced lunch data. - B. Teachers shall have the responsibility to enter grades accurately and in a timely manner. - C. School administrators shall have the responsibility to enter discipline information accurately and in a timely manner. - II.
+This includes, but is not limited to: school registrars, counselors, special education staff, and CNP staff handling free and reduced lunch data. - B. Teachers shall have the responsibility to enter grades accurately and in a timely manner. - C. School administrators shall have the responsibility to enter discipline information accurately and in a timely manner

+II.
 Supervisory Responsibilities

-- (A) It is the responsibility of all Supervisors to monitor expectations for data quality and to evaluate their staff's performance relative to these expectations annually. - (B) Supervisors should immediately report incidents where data quality does not meet standards to the Data Governance Committee.
+A. It is the responsibility of all Supervisors to monitor expectations for data quality and to evaluate their staff's performance relative to these expectations annually.